MKAbdElrahman/MKAbdElrahman.github.io/index.md

 ## Some things you should know

 * My name is Mohamed
+* I currently work for Wolfram Research
-* I work on optimization/inverse design of photonic devices
+* I'm doing research on design automation of photonic devices
-* I love applied math, physics, computer science and music
+* I love history, applied math and physics!

 ## Some things I've worked on